-- 100% attendance rewards. - Promote good attendance with the support and regular communication with the RB2L team. - Ensure that all concerns are communicated to adults in school, ensuring that the right support can be offered. - Attendance Network meetings with other schools in the Trust. - Work with the Education Welfare Officer and setting targets and share these on CPOMs. - First day calling.

-- Ensuring that a new pupil and their family receives an induction pack and an initial meeting with a DSL too. - Weekly class rewards for good attendance and punctuality. - Our new attendance Induction packs for new pupils that include all information for all and unpick any support that the family may have had in the past that we can understand and continue to support with, if needed.
+- Promote good attendance with the support and regular communication with the RB2L team. - Ensure that all concerns are communicated to adults in school, ensuring that the right support can be offered. - Attendance Network meetings with other schools in the Trust. - Work with the RB2L team, setting targets and sharing these on CPOMs with key adults. - First day calling call families on the first day of absence to check where the child is. - Ensuring that a new pupil and their family receives an induction pack and an initial meeting with - Weekly class rewards for good attendance and punctuality in assembly. - Our new attendance Induction packs for new pupils that include all information for all and unpick any support that the family may have had in the past that we can understand and continue to support with, if needed.